TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 This function makes it easier to cook, as you do not need to be present throughout the process: the timed hot plate(s) will switch off automatically after the set time has lapsed.
 There is a separate timer for each hot plate, which allows all of the hot plates to be timed simultaneously.

 With these models you can use the clock as a timer for the hotplates for times ranging from 1 to 99 minutes.
-All the cooking areas can be programmed individually and in a simultaneous manner.
+All the cooking areas can be programmed individually and simultaneously.

 TIMING ONE HOTPLATE

-3 Press clock touch key ⏻(10).
-Timer indicator (12) will display 00.
+1. Select the cooking zone to be timed.
+2. Select a power level for the hotplate from 1 to 9 using the touch keys ⊕ or ⊖ (5/4).
+3. Press the clock touch key ⏻ (10).
+The timer indicator (12) will display 00.
 Depending on the model, the timed cooking surface indicator (13) will flash.

-4 Immediately afterwards, enter a cooking time between 1 and 99 minutes, by using the touch keys or ⊖ (5/4).
+4. Immediately afterwards, enter a cooking time between 1 and 99 minutes using the touch keys ⊕ or ⊖ (5/4).

 When the power indicator (3) stops flashing, it will start to count down the time automatically.
 The respective

-Or, when the countdown starts, the relevant power level and t will flash alternately on the power indicator (3) of the relevant heater area.
+Alternatively, when the countdown starts, the relevant power level and 't' will flash alternately on the power indicator (3) of the relevant heater area.

 When the clock reaches 01, it will switch from counting down minutes to seconds.

-Once the selected cooking time has elapsed, the heating zone being timed is turned off and the clock series of beeps for several seconds.
-The timer indicator will display a flashing 00 beside the hotplate has been disconnected.
+Once the selected cooking time has elapsed, the heating zone being timed is turned off and the clock emits a series of beeps for several seconds.
+The timer indicator will display a flashing 00 beside the hotplate that has been disconnected.

 If you wish to time another hotplate at the same time, repeat steps 3 and 4.